Assistant Professor of Biochemistry

 Protein Homeostasis, Protein Structure, cryo-EM, Image Processing, Protein Quality Control, Proteopathy, Protein Complexes

-Protein homeostasis is critical to maintaining a healthy cellular environment.
+Protein homeostasis is central to maintaining a healthy cellular environment.
 All proteins rely on quality control mechanisms to ensure proper synthesis, folding, function, and turnover.
 Dysregulation along these pathways contribute to some of the most devastating diseases in humans, including cancer and neurodegeneration.
-My lab seeks to resolve the molecular mechanisms that are responsible for ensuring proper protein quality control.
-The mechanisms that we uncover will become the basis of developing therapeutics to rescue quality control failure.
+My lab seeks to resolve the molecular mechanisms that are responsible for maintaining proper protein quality control.
+The mechanisms that we uncover will inform structure-guided approaches to the development of therapeutics that counteract quality control failure.

 Seeing is Believing

 All cellular processes depend on atomic-scale interactions.
 In order to understand molecular mechanism, my lab specializes in cryo-EM to resolve high-resolution 3D structures.
-Cryo-EM is uniquely suited for working with structurally heterogeneous samples because a single sample often reveals a range of structural states that can then be pieced together to deduce mechanism and dynamics.
+Cryo-EM is uniquely suited for working with structurally heterogeneous samples because a single sample often reveals a range of structural states that can then be pieced together to deduce their mechanisms.
 The ability to directly visualize these biological molecules will enable us to understand how multiple components come together to carry out their evolutionarily tuned functions.
 Learn more about cryo-EM at https://CryoEM101.org.

 Cooney I, Han H, Stewart MG, Carson RH, Hansen DT, Iwasa JH, Price JC, Hill CP*, Shen PS*.
 Structure of the Cdc48 segregase in the act of unfolding an authentic substrate.
 Science.
 2019 Jun 27 (*co-corresponding author)